powsybl/powsybl-tutorials/metrix/src/main/README.md

 #### In practice:

-- In the \"Metrix simulation\" object, define the following 4 parries on the S_SO_1 contingency (see syntax):
+- In the \"Metrix simulation\" object, define the following 4 parades on the S_SO_1 contingency (see syntax):

     - opening of the circuit breaker SS1_SS1_DJ_OMN (this goes to two nodes